-exists, then $x$ is called a generic point.
+exists.
 It is easy to derive that $x$ is a generic point if and only if $M_x$ consists of a single measure.
-We call $\mu \in M_x$ is generated by $x$ in the case $x$ is a generic point.
-It is well known that when $\mu$ is an ergodic measure, there is a generic point $x \in X$ such that $\mu$ is generated by $x$ (see for example \cite{PW}).
+We call $\mu \in M_x$ is generated by $x$ if $x$ is a generic point.
+It is well known that when $\mu$ is an ergodic measure, there is a generic point $x \in X$ such that $\mu$ is generated by $x$ (see for example \cite{PW}, Lemma 6.13).
 We call a generic point $x$ is an ergodic point if the invariant measure generated by $x$ is ergodic.

 A Borel subset $E \subset X$ is said to have invariant measure one if $\mu(E)=1$ for all $\mu \in M(X,T)$.
 Let $Q$ denote the set of all generic points, and $Q_T$ denote the set of all ergodic points.
 In~\cite{JCO}, Oxtoby proved that $Q$ and $Q_T$ are both Borel sets of invariant measure one.